paulchyz/OCI_Streaming_Pipeline/README.md

 1. Return to a browser tab where you can access the main OCI Console.
 Click on the hamburger menu at the top-left of the webpage, and type `analytics` into the search field.
 Click the listing that appears on the page that contains the words `Analytics Cloud` and `Analytics`.
 2. Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 3. Click `Create Instance`.
 4. Note that the Oracle Analytic Cloud (OAC) instance requires a name, and that all other values can be left as default for this lab.
-Use `streaming_oac` as a prefix specific to this lab, and as a suffix, add the unique string associated with your deployment in order to provide the required uniqueness to the name of the OAC instance within the tenancy.
+Use `streamingoac` as a prefix specific to this lab, and as a suffix, add the unique string associated with your deployment in order to provide the required uniqueness to the name of the OAC instance within the tenancy.
 	\
 	\
 	You can find the unique string from your Terraform deployment on the browser tab from your Resource Manager deployment, where stack information is available.
 Navigate to this browser tab, and click `Outputs` on the left-hand side of the page.
 Copy the string under the `Value` column that corresponds to `random_string` under the `Key` column.
 5. Click `Create`.
-6. While the OAC instance is provisioning, navigate back to the Autonomous Data Warehouse (ADW) page on OCI:
+6. While the OAC instance is provisioning, navigate back to the Autonomous JSON Database (AJD) page on OCI:
-	Click on the hamburger menu at the top-left of the webpage, and type `adw` into the search field.
-Click the listing that appears on the page that contains the words `Autonomous Data Warehouse`.
+	Click on the hamburger menu at the top-left of the webpage, and type `adb` into the search field.
+Click the listing that appears on the page that contains the words `Autonomous JSON Database`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
-Click on the hyperlinked ADW object you created from your Resource Manager deployment.
+Click on the hyperlinked AJD object you created from your Resource Manager deployment.
 7. Click `Database connection`, then click `Download wallet`.
 Enter a password for the wallet.
 This password may be of your choosing.
-For simplicity, you may choose `Streaming!2345`, which is the password provided in this lab for the `admin` user in ADW.
+For simplicity, you may choose `Streaming!2345`, which is the password provided in this lab for the `admin` user in AJD.
 Then click `Download`.
-The .zip file that gets downloaded to your local machine is the wallet, and will be required to connect OAC to ADW.
+The .zip file that gets downloaded to your local machine is the wallet, and will be required to connect OAC to AJD.
 Click `Close` on the `Database connection` window.
 8. Return to the OAC page:
 	\
 	Click on the hamburger menu at the top-left of the webpage, and type `analytics` into the search field.
 Click the listing that appears on the page that contains the words `Analytics Cloud` and `Analytics`.
 Click on the dropdown under `Compartment`, and select the compartment that was deployed from the Resource Manager Stack.
 Click on the hyperlinked OAC object you created.
 9. If the OAC instance does not have a `State` of `Active`, wait for it to finish provisioning.
 10. Once the instance is active, click `Analytics Home Page` to open Oracle Analytics Cloud.
 11. Click `Create` in the top-right corner of the OAC home page, then click `Connection`.
-Select `Oracle Autonomous Data Warehouse`.
+Select `Oracle Autonomous Transaction Processing` to connect to your Autonomous JSON Database.
 12. Enter a name for the connection.
-For this lab, use `streaming_adw_conn`, as this name is referred to later in this lab.
+For this lab, use `streaming_ajd_conn`, as this name is referred to later in this lab.
 Then, drag and drop the downloaded wallet file into the `Client Credentials` box.
 The `Description` field is optional.
 Leave the remaining fields unchanged.
-13. The `Username` and `Password` sections are referencing the ADW instance, so enter `admin` for the username, and `Streaming!2345` for the password, or your own custom password if you chose to set a custom password.
+13. The `Username` and `Password` sections are referencing the AJD instance, so enter `admin` for the username, and `Streaming!2345` for the password, or your own custom password if you chose to set a custom password.
 14. Click `Save`.
 The connection will validate, and then save.
-If the connection fails, double check your username and password for the database. <i>Note: The password to be supplied here is the password for the `admin` user in ADW, which is `Streaming!2345`, or your own custom password if you chose to set a custom password.</i>
+If the connection fails, double check your username and password for the database. <i>Note: The password to be supplied here is the password for the `admin` user in AJD, which is `Streaming!2345`, or your own custom password if you chose to set a custom password.</i>
 15. Click `Create` in the top-right corner of the OAC home page, then click `Dataset`.
-Select the database connection you just created, named `streaming_adw_conn`.
+Select the database connection you just created, named `streaming_ajd_conn`.
 16. On the left-hand side of the page, expand the `Schemas` dropdown menu by clicking the arrow next to `Schemas`.
 Then, expand the dropdown menu of the `ADMIN` schema that appears on the `Schemas` dropdown menu.
 Drag and drop `STREAMDATA_LAST3_VIEW` into the main canvas area to add it to the dataset.
 This will load a preview of the data.
 17. Convert `KEY`, `PARTITION`, `OFFSET`, and `EQUIPMENT_ID` to attributes.
 To do this, click on the pound sign next to each column's name and select `Attribute`.
 18. Click the `Save` icon in the top-right corner of the page, which appears as an image of a hard-drive.
 Provide a name for the dataset.
 For this lab, use `streaming_dataset`, as this name is referred to later in this lab.
 The `Description` field is optional.
 Click `OK`.